DesenTao/baty.net-hugo/content/now.md

 draft: false
 ---

-A few of the things I’m doing as of February 08, 2020
+A few of the things I’m doing as of March 02, 2020

 -   Reading [The Permanent Portfolio](https://www.goodreads.com/book/show/13838783-the-permanent-portfolio)
 -   Shooting more film.
 Or trying to